StanGirard/seo-audits-toolkit/README.md

 ## Contributions

 Please feel free to add any contribution.
-If you want to contribute a project that you did, I've documented the code as much as I could.
+If you've been working on a script that could be integrated in this app.
+Please feel free to do it.
+Don't hesitate to open issues to ask questions.
+I've tried to document the code as much as I could to ease the integration

 ### Backend
 You can just add a django module and I'll take care of intregrating it in the front.
-I know how hard it can be :D

 ### Frontend
 I've used React Admin to build the front-end.
 If you want to help me improve the UI or add new functionnalites.
 Please feel free to contribute.

 ## Disclaimers

-I'm not a python nor a frontend developer but I'll keep working on it.
+I'm not a python nor a frontend developer.